 ACLU-PA Position: Opposes

-SB 703 (PN 787) amends 18 Pa.
-C.S. § 2709 to expand the definition of harassment to include the repeated use of social media or the internet.
-SB 703 also expands the list of crimes considered “crimes of violence” and would enhance a first offense to a felony of a third degree if the victim was under 16 and the perpetrator was over 18 and was at least 4 years older than the victim.
+SB 703 (PN 787) would expand the definition of harassment to include the repeated use of social media or the internet.
+SB 703 also expands the list of crimes considered “crimes of violence” and would increase a first offense to a felony of a third degree if the victim was under 16 and the perpetrator was over 18 and was at least 4 years older than the victim.

 SB 703 is duplicative.
-Cyberstalking is already a crime of harassment under the current law — there is no need to add additional language covering internet or social media communication.
+Cyberstalking is already a crime of harassment under the current law — there is no need to add additional language covering communication via the internet or social media.